Advanced Practice Providers (APP) Fellowship

 This is a limited, 12-month engagement.
 APP Fellows must have graduated within 18 months of the start of the program (nurse practitioner or physician assistant program completion cannot be prior to July 1, 2022).

 The APP Radiology Fellowship – Health Sciences Clinical Instructor participates in a structured, mentored program to develop advanced clinical knowledge, skills, professional behaviors, and practice management for APP Fellowship specialty track advanced practice providers.
 The focus of the fellowship is on enhancing advanced clinical knowledge and proficiency, gaining practice management expertise, and exposure to clinical teaching skills.
 This appointment employs a practice-based environment to prepare APPs for independent clinical practice as well as building skills such as those required for a clinical preceptor, clinical instructor or clinician educator.

 As part of this experience and with guidance from experienced faculty and clinicians, APP Fellows are limited to one clinical education activity (if appropriate) for students, nursing staff, or peers, and participate in at least one of the following activities: precepting a nurse practitioner (NP) or physician assistant (PA) student, providing lectures to NP and PA students, co-leading clinical skill labs or facilitating small groups during simulations or case discussions.
 Teaching activities could also include providing a lecture to students or peers, teaching clinical procedures, providing feedback or assisting with training.

 APP Fellows are also involved in a limited scholarly activity and limited committee service commensurate with this position.

-To apply or for more information
+To apply or sign up for an information session

 If you are interested in more information, please email hs-SONfacultyrecruitment@ucdavis.edu.